akshay-sharma1/akshay-sharma1/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently a sophomore studying computer science at the University of Pennsylvania.
-I'm interested in software dev, data science, and design.
+I'm currently a junior studying computer science at the University of Pennsylvania.
+I'm interested in software dev and design.

 Reach out to me at my email (aksharma [at] seas.upenn.edu) if you want to chat!